 The former Sonder the Quincy rebranded under Choice Hotels’ Ascend Hotel Collection, marking the first Ascend property in the DC market.
 The 99-key property, within walking distance of the White House, Dupont Circle, Foggy Bottom and the Walter E. Washington Convention Center, reopened following renovations to the lobby, guest rooms and meeting space.

 Just east of picturesque Key Bridge, along the Georgetown waterfront, CitizenM, newly acquired by Marriott, plans to open its third property in DC.
-The facade will be preserved as a 100-year-old building is expanded, renovated and converted into a stylish 230-room hotel.
+The facade will be preserved as a 100-year-old building is expanded, renovated and converted into a stylish 230-room, seven-story hotel.

-In collaboration with Crestline Hotels and Resorts, the new manager of the hotel, the university will weave iconic Georgetown elements to reestablish the facility as a modern hotel.
-The five-story property will feature 146 modern guest rooms, 13,000 square feet of meeting and event space, a transformed restaurant and bar, and an open-concept lobby with natural lighting from floor-to-ceiling windows.
-Construction will begin this fall.
+In collaboration with Crestline Hotels and Resorts, Georgetown University’s hotel in the Leavey Center will reopen as the Hoya Hotel.
+The renovation will include designs that point to Georgetown’s history and mission.
+The hotel will feature 146 modern guest rooms over five stories, 13,000 square feet of meeting and event space and an open-concept lobby with natural lighting from floor-to-ceiling windows.

-A 12-story former office building with the prestigious address of 1776 K Street NW in downtown DC will be converted into a 278-key Tempo by Hilton.
-Highlights include a café and restaurant, outdoor rooftop and flexible meeting space.
+A 12-story former office building with the favorable address of 1776 K Street NW in downtown DC will be converted into a 278-key Tempo by Hilton.
+Amenities include a café and restaurant, outdoor rooftop and flexible meeting space.

 • MOB Hotel (Mid-2027)